-Local Prerequisites: ELC 111, ELC 112, or ELC 131 This course covers the fundamentals of instrumentation used in industry.
+Local Prerequisites: ELC 111, ELC 112, or ELC 131

+This course covers the fundamentals of instrumentation used in industry.
 Emphasis is placed on electric, electronic, and other instruments.
+Upon completion, students should be able other instruments.
 Upon completion, students should be able to install, maintain, and calibrate instrumentation.

-ELC 220 Photovoltaic Sys Tech
+ELC 220 Photovoltaic Sys Tech 2-3-3